|Celebrate Home Education Week in Your Community

 By: Deborah Butler

-Governor Kitzhaber will declare March 17 - 23,2013, Home Education Week in Oregon.
+May 7 - 13, 2017, is Home Education Week in Oregon.
 The Governor's proclamation provides an excellent public relations opportunity for home educators around the state.
 Both homeschool families and homeschool support groups should think about taking advantage of this great opportunity.

 Meet Your Legislator

-Make an appointment and take an apple pie to your legislator at his or her home or place of employment in your district.
-During even years, legislators spend more time in their districts.
+Make an appointment to meet with your legislator on Apple Pie Day, Thursday, May 11th. at his or her home or place of employment in your district.
+Then email Amber Smith or text her at to let her know when your appointment is and if you can bring a pie for your legislator.
 Find out who your legislator is by going to the Oregon state legislative web site.

 Apple Pie Day (the homeschool lobby day during legislative sessions) makes a big impact on legislative attitudes toward homeschooling.
 Taking apple pies to your legislator's place of work or home can have a large impact, too.